spencerlambert/WebDL/php/README.md

 ### webdl folder

 The webdl folder contains all the classes used for a WebDL project.
-It's designed in a single folder to allow for installation into exsisting PHP projects, or work as the primary framwork to a web application.
+It's designed in a single folder to allow for installation into existing PHP projects, or work as the primary framwork to a web application.

 Here is an example for calling a pb (Page Block) within a PHP project.